Dimitri-Sumin/facebook-campaign-revenue-analysis/README.md

 | 🔵 Optimize | 35 |
 | 🟢 Scale | 4 |

+Campaign tiers are based on heuristic operational thresholds applied to total observed LTV and monetization efficiency.
+These thresholds are used to create an exploratory action framework for portfolio prioritization and should not be interpreted as universal business standards.

 **465 campaigns** fall into the Cut tier, the largest segment by count and a source of operational noise in the portfolio.
-Only **4 campaigns** reach Scale-level classification.
+Only **4 campaigns** reach Scale-level classification under the heuristic segmentation logic.
 This distribution is consistent with the revenue concentration analysis: a stronger subset of campaigns drives a disproportionate share of observed business value.

-### Delayed Monetization vs Value
+### Late LTV Share vs Value

 ![Delayed Monetization vs Value](Images/delayed_monetization_vs_value.png)